DEPARTMENT OF POLITICAL SCIENCE

 Edgar, Alistair, BA (Cambridge), MA (UBC), PhD (Queen's).
-International relations, Canadian-American foreign policy, strategic studies, U.S. foreign economic policy.
+International relations, foreign and defence policy analysis, strategic studies.

 Guzina, Dejan, BA (Belgrade), MA, PhD (Carleton).
 Liberalism and the politics of ethnicity in Southeastern Europe, democratic theory and the politics of transition in East-Central Europe, state sovereignty, national rights and human rights.

 Hueglin, Thomas O., Univ.
 Dip., PhD (St. Gall, Switzerland), DrHabil (Konstanz, W. Germany).
-Comparative political economy, the state and society, regionalism and federalism.
+Political theory, comparative federalism, European Union and globalization.

 Kay, Barry J., BA (McMaster), MA (Pennsylvania), PhD (Rochester).
-Voting behaviour, Canadian and American politics, research methodology.
+Public opinion and elections, the politics of policy making, Canadian and American politics, research methodology.

 McMenemy, John M., BA, MA (McMaster), PhD (Toronto).
 Canadian government and politics, political parties, political communication, urban politics.

 Preece, Rodney J. C., BA, PhD (Leicester).
-Political philosophy, comparative political ideology.
+Political philosophy, comparative political ideology, environmental issues.

 Tanguay, A. Brian, BA (McMaster), MA, PhD (Carleton).
-Interest groups, social movements and political parties, Canadian and Quebec politics, labour relations.
+Interest groups, social movements and political parties, Canadian, Ontario and Quebec politics, labour relations.

 VanNijnatten, Debora, BA (Brock), MA, PhD (Queen's).
 Canadian politics, comparative public policy, environmental policy.

-Candidates in the Master's program in Political Science may specialize in one of four fields of study: political behaviour and political psychology, Canadian political studies, comparative politics or Canadian-American relations.
-All students must enrol in the Core Seminar, which examines some of the central epistemological debates in contemporary social science in general, and political science in particular.
+Candidates in the master's program in political science may specialize in one of four fields of study: political behaviour/psychology, Canadian political studies, political theory and comparative politics.
+All students must enrol in two core seminars, one of which examines some of the central epistemological debates in contemporary social science in general, and political science in particular, and the second which introduces students to the logic of research design and methodology.
 All other courses in the program are organized as seminars and therefore include a significant research and presentation component.
 In each course, students will be required to complete at least one substantial research paper and to defend that paper during the seminar.
-Students may select any course offered by the Department, but are required to complete a research project which reflects their area of specialization.

-There are three options for completing the MA degree requirements:Students may choose their electives from those courses offered by the Political Science MA program at Wilfrid Laurier University, or by another university (e.g., the University of Waterloo or the University of Guelph).
-Alternatively, with the approval of the Graduate Officer and the Dean of Graduate Studies and Research, electives may be taken from the Master's program of any other department at Wilfrid Laurier University.
+There are three options for completing the MA degree requirements:Students may choose their electives from those courses offered by the political science MA program at Laurier, or by another university (e.g., the University of Waterloo or the University of Guelph).
+Alternatively, with the approval of the graduate officer and the dean of Graduate Studies and Research, electives may be taken from the master's program of any other department at Laurier.

-Note: PO601 is offered each year.
+Note: PO601 and PO602 are offered each year.
 Not all of the remaining courses are offered every year.
-Contact the Department before accepting an Offer of Admission to determine whether the courses you wish to complete will be offered during your period of residency.
+Contact the department before accepting an offer of admission to determine whether the courses you wish to complete will be offered during your period of residency.